 We love the idea of greatness.
 It strokes our egos and kindles our pride.
 Nobody wants to settle for good when they’re told they can be great.
 This thirst for greatness is what made the forbidden fruit so appealing in the Garden.
-It’s why women like Rachel Hollis are treated like rockstars.
+It’s why inspirational speakers are treated like rockstars.

 Many of us don’t feel lured by obvious vices of “greatness”—power, prestige, prosperity—we know they’re rooted in pride and contrary to a crucified life.
 But we’re bent towards seemingly humble aspirations of greatness.

 We see problems like poverty, racism, abuse, and suffering, and think, “not on my watch!”
 The issue isn’t that we care about the wrong things—Scripture clearly teaches that Christians should seek justice and mercy for the poor and oppressed—it’s that we neglect faithfulness in good things because we’re so entranced by the idea of doing great things.

 I love adoption.
 I love how it mirrors the heart of the gospel and provides a family for a child without one.
 I love how adoption is a part of God’s redemptive story.